MicrosoftDocs/VBA-Docs/api/Excel.Range.PivotCell.md

 ## Example

-This example determines the name of the PivotTable the  **PivotCell** object is located in and notifies the user.
+This example determines the name of the PivotTable that the **PivotCell** object is located in and notifies the user.
 The example assumes that a PivotTable exists on the active worksheet and that cell A3 is located in the PivotTable.

 ```vb
 Sub CheckPivotCell()